Super Bowl Ads 2018: The Best, The Weirdest And The Most Complicated

 I dinged Febreze in the past for needlessly reminding us what happens in bathrooms between the halftime whistle and halftime show.
 So it's only fair to give them some props for finding a cleverer way to pitch using their air freshener during the Big Game.
 It features the friends and family of a guy whose "bleep" doesn't stink.
 (Turning it into the hashtag #bleepdontstink almost ruins it, though).
 Of course, it seems a little late to run an ad about freshening your bathroom for the Super Bowl once the game starts — but I guess people can make a last-minute run to the store in a crisis.

-Amazon devoted its first Prime Video Super Bowl ad to a show widely assumed to be an attempt to create a popular hit to boost their original TV series offerings.
+Amazon devoted its first Prime Video Super Bowl ad to a show widely assumed to be an attempt to create a popular hit to boost its original TV series offerings.
 The ad itself is what you would expect from a high-quality adventure series — shots of star John Krasinski with a gun drawn leading a team of soldiers while explosions flare and a moody version of "All Along the Watchtower" plays in the background.
 It's more interesting as a signal to football fans that a meat-and-potatoes action adventure series will soon be available on the home of Transparent and Mozart in the Jungle.

 One of the most frustrating things about movie ads in the Super Bowl is they often hype films that won't open for months.
 Netflix solved that problem by debuting the latest film in J.J.
 Abrams' Cloverfield franchise right after the Super Bowl ended Sunday — just a few hours after the commercial aired.
 The tactic also neatly stole a bit of thunder from Amazon's Jack Ryan ad, allowing subscribers to see the movie they're promoting the second the game ended.
 Well played, Netflix.
 Well played, indeed.